nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 1. The user launches the application for the first time.
 The `AddressBook` will be initialized with the current address book. <img src="images/SalaryCommand0.png" width="800" />

-2. The user can choose to use the `Company Command` in asc or desc order.
+2. The user can choose to use the `Company Command` to filter companies.
     - The user executes `company <keyword>` command to filter roles by their company.
     <img src="images/CompanyCommand1.png" width="800" />